gauravmm/cifar-gan/README.md

 1. Set up Ubuntu 16.04 (or higher) on a machine.
 2. Run `sudo apt install pandoc`
-2. Follow the installation instructions [here](https://www.tensorflow.org/install/install_linux#InstallingNativePip) to install TensorFlow.
+3. Follow the installation instructions [here](https://www.tensorflow.org/install/install_linux#InstallingNativePip) to install TensorFlow.
-3. Install prerequisites using `pip3 install mypy-lang pypandoc git+https://github.com/fchollet/keras.git keras-diagram`
+4. Install prerequisites using `pip3 install mypy-lang pypandoc git+https://github.com/fchollet/keras.git keras-diagram`
-4. Execute `data/download_and_convert_cifar10.py` to generate the TFrecord files.

 ## Coding Standards
 We will use git for distributed version control.
 Feel free to submit pull requests with partial/incomplete work.
 This is research code, and so there are only two coding standards: